 There are more than 300 products registered with the EPA for use against bed bugs.
-Most of these products can be used by consumers, while a select few are registered for use only by trained professionals because they can be hazardous.
+Most of these products can be used by consumers.
+At the same time, a select few are written for use only by trained professionals because they can be hazardous.

-According to the EPA, not all treatments will work in all situations so you'll want to carefully weigh all your options.
+According to the EPA, not all treatments will work in all situations, so you'll want to weigh all your options carefully.

-While hiring a professional to treat bed bugs can be quite costly and beyond and beyond the means of most people, many people opt for a DIY solution.
+Hiring a professional to treat bed bugs can be expensive.
+Beyond most people's means, many people opt for a DIY solution.

-Fortunately, there is an a safe, cost effective, all natural pesticide that has been proven to kill bed bugs.
+Fortunately, a safe, cost-effective, all-natural pesticide has been proven to kill bed bugs.

-Bed Bug Patrol Bed Bug Killer is an all natural, cost effective pesticide that kills bed bugs.
-Not only works, it is safe to use around pets and children.
-Bed Bug Patrol contains natural essential oils that kills bed bugs on contact within 30 minutes to 24 hours.
+Bed Bug Patrol Bed Bug Killer is an all-natural, cost-effective pesticide that kills bed bugs.
+It not only works, but it is also safe to use around pets and children.
+Bed Bug Patrol contains natural essential oils that kill bed bugs on contact within 30 minutes to 24 hours.

-Unlike many of the pesticides on the market, bed bugs are not resistant to Bed Bug Patrol Bed Bug Killer.
+Unlike many pesticides on the market, bed bugs are not resistant to Bed Bug Patrol Bed Bug killer.

 WHICH TEMPERATURE KILLS BED BUGS?

 Using heat treatment to kill bed bugs